EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Broadside Array (Multi-Element) Antenna)](Types_of_Antenna/Broadside-Array-Pattern.jpg)

-Figure 1.4:Broadside Array (Multi-Element) Antenna Propagation Pattern.*
+*Figure 1.30:Broadside Array (Multi-Element) Antenna Propagation Pattern.*
 The 2D radiation pattern of a broadside array is highly directional.
 - Narrow Main Lobes: It produces two very sharp, narrow lobes pointing "broadside".
 - High Directivity: The more elements you add to a broadside array, the narrower and more "laser-like" the beam becomes.